 Does your SEO specialist resume need an education section?

 Though there’s no such thing as a BA in SEO Content Writing, English degrees (e.g. Creative Writing, Literature) are fairly common.
+And should be mentioned in your resume education section.
 It’s rare, however, to find a person who understands the point where writing and SEO meet – and someone who takes it to the next level.

-Employers almost always to find someone with proven experience rather than a degree.
+Employers almost always try to find someone with proven experience rather than a degree.
 That said, if you possess a related degree, be sure to mention it in your SEO specialist resume.
-Recent graduates are welcome to detail an accomplishment or recognition, but it’s preferable to simply list the institution, date of graduation, and the degree.
+Recent graduates are welcome to detail an accomplishment or recognition, but it’s preferable to simply list the institution, date of graduation (or the expected date of graduation), and the degree.